Introduction to Menopause

-Avoid foods and beverages that may cause hot flashes, like spicy foods, alcohol, coffee,
+Don't have foods or beverages that may cause hot flashes.
+These include spicy foods,

 Drink a glass of cold water or fruit juice when a hot flash starts.

 Reduce your stress level.
-Stress may worsen hot flashes.
+Stress may make hot flashes worse.

 Keep a thermos of ice water or an ice pack next to your bed during the night.